-Hungry for more Irish food?
+Hungry for more Irish bread?
 Try these other delicious Irish recipes!

 - Oregano Onion Soda Bread: a savory, moist loaf of Irish soda bread.

 - Irish Boxty Bread: a no-yeast potato bread that will leave you wanting another piece!

 This easy recipe for Waterford blaas shows you how to make these traditional Irish white bread rolls.
 These homemade rolls make amazing sandwiches, and taste good just with butter!
 Eat like the Irish and try them at breakfast.
 You’ll love these crusty, pull apart buns with a soft center.

 - 4 cups + 2 tablespoons bread flour (500g)